engteam14/documentation2/Change Report.md

 ### **<span style="text-decoration:underline;">Github</span>**

-Upon starting the project, we read through the breif and added an issue to our project specifying each section of the documentation that needs to be looked at/changed.
+Upon starting the project, we read through the brief and added an issue to our project specifying each section of the documentation that needs to be looked at/changed.
 For each section of documentation (i.e. Risk Assessment, Requirements etc.) we created an independent branch.
 We did this to allow each change to the core documentation to be approved by one or more other member of the team before being pulled to main.
 This means that mistakes in grammar or content is more likely to be spotted if multiple team members read through changes.
 Furthermore, this allowed us to create a template for pull requests which allowed the person making the changes to specify which issue number is resolved, a description of the changes made and the reasons for making those changes.
 The ability to specify the issue number relevant to made changes proved to be extremely useful as it meant not only were the specified issues automatically resolved but it also allowed us to easily keep track of ongoing issues.
 The unique numbers assigned to each change made also allowed for easy referencing to specific changes in our documentation.
 Where possible, a single team member did all changes for a single deliverable and then went on to complete the relevant section of the change report so that the information provided in the change report was as accurate as possible.

 ### **<span style="text-decoration:underline;">Implementation </span>**

 For change management for our implementation, we added each change that needed to be made along with each new feature needed as issues in our repository linked to our project board.
-When making changes, we wrapped each block of change in comments like  `//start of change for assessment 2` and `//end of change for assessment 2` and single line changes just having the comment `//change for assessment 2'.
+When making changes, we wrapped each block of change in comments like  `//start of change for assessment 2` and `//end of change for assessment 2` and single line changes just having the comment `//change for assessment 2`.
 We also added `//added for assessment 2` to the JavaDoc for each new method.
 This means that to view all changes in our codebase, one can simply search for `assessment 2`.
 Similar to documentation, our code repository is set up so that pull requests to main must be reviewed by another team member before being allowed to merge.
-Again this means that mistakes and issues sich as forgetting to comment code are more likely to be spotted.
+Again this means that mistakes and issues such as forgetting to comment code are more likely to be spotted.
 Further more the Continuous Integration running tests on Pull Requests helps with change management as it ensure that the changes made havent effected other parts of the game.

 # Requirements
 Requirements documentation from Assessment 1: https://engteam14.github.io/website2/pdfs/Req1.pdf